fstiewitz/break-time/README.md

 * Notifies you before the break so you can save your data.

 ## Settings

+The default is 52 minutes of work and 17 minutes of break time.

 * `intervalcount`: Number of intervals until break.
 * `microinterval`: Duration of one interval.
 Intervals where the user does not work are not counted.
 * `break`: Duration of break.